JetBrains/kotlin-web-site/docs/topics/advent-of-code.md

 ### Day 8: Treetop tree house

-See the `sequence` builder in action, and how far a first draft of a program and an idiomatic Kotlin solution can differ (with special guest Roman Elizarov!)
+See the `sequence` builder in action, and how far a first draft of a program and an idiomatic Kotlin solution can differ (with special guest Roman Elizarov!).

 * Read the puzzle description on [Advent of Code](https://adventofcode.com/2022/day/8)
 * Check out the solution in the video: